gagordon1/sidechain-frontend/README.md

 - View other ownership contracts

 ## The Contract
 The Sidechain [contract](https://github.com/gagordon1/sidechain-frontend/blob/master/contracts/SidechainERC721.sol) exists to track ownership of IP, and to distribute ownership in the form of tokens on construction.
 When the contract is deployed, REV (remix equity value), parents and creator address are specified.
 Parents represent contracts which point to content that the child has sampled or remixed.
-For each parent, the contract sends the parent's specified REV% of new tokens to the parent's creator address.
+For each parent, the child contract sends the parent's specified REV% of new tokens to the parent's creator address.
 The result is a contract that points to IP it has used, to form a tree of contracts attributing equity in IP properly.

 ## Point of Upload